ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 Other advantages of RavenDB's backup system include:

 * **The creation of a reliable point-in-time freeze** of backed-up data.
-* **The assurance of ACID compliancy** for backed up data during interactions with the file system.
+* **The assurance of ACID compliance** for backed up data during interactions with the file system.

 ---

 ###Does RavenDB automatically delete old backups?

-No, RavenDB does not automatically remove backup files, you need to take care of it yourself.
-You can use services like crontab (a Linux scheduling procedure) to create an old-backup-files-removal routine.
+You can configure RavenDB to delete old backups with the `RetentionPolicy` feature.
+If you enable it, RavenDB will delete backups after the `TimeSpan` that you set.
+By default, `RetentionPolicy` is disabled.

+Learn how to change the [Retention Policy via the RavenDB Studio](../../../../studio/database/tasks/backup-task#retention-policy).
+Learn how to change the [Retention Policy via API](../../../../client-api/operations/maintenance/backup/backup#backup-retention-policy).

 ---